 National Society of the Daughters of the American Revolution was confirmed by

+the national board on November 7, 1937.
 Mrs. W.R.
 Bishop, as the organizing

 four revolutionary ancestors, Mrs. Bishop chose Daniel McMahon of North

 Carolina, her great, great grandfather, for this honor.

 Daniel McMahon was born in

 time before 1778.
 He married Elinor Farmer, daughter of Samuel and Cassander

 In 1799 he moved to

 service during the Revolution.
 He lived there until the time of his death on

 In the large vestibule of

-the court house in

-there is a marble tablet on which are inscribed
+the court house in Franklin there is a marble tablet on which are inscribed

 fifty-six names of revolutionary soldiers, and the name of Daniel McMahon is

 one of these.